winnier21/PetSOS/PROPOSAL.md

 1. Frontend: React Native for building a responsive mobile application.
 2. Backend: Node.js with Express for handling API requests.
-3. Database: No persistent user data storage to maintain privacy and simplicity.
-Temporary data handling for session-based actions like calls and navigation.
+3. Technologies:
-4. Additional Technologies: Places API for navigation and clinics' information, and OpenAI's ChatGPT API for the chat feature.
+- Places API for navigation and clinics' information, including navigating users' location to automatically call the nearest clinics.
+- OpenAI's ChatGPT API for the chat feature.

 ### APIs

-Places API: For real-time navigation and location services.
+1. Places API: For real-time navigation and location services.
-OpenAI ChatGPT API: For processing natural language inputs and providing emergency advice.
+2. OpenAI ChatGPT API: For processing natural language inputs and providing emergency advice.

 ### Sitemap

 1. Home Page: Direct access to emergency call action, first aid information, and an interactive chat interface where users can type in descriptions of their pet's condition and receive guidance.
-3. Navigation Page: Real-time directions to the nearest veterinary clinic with opening hours information or the clinic the users would like to go from the user's location.
+2. Navigation Page: Real-time directions to the nearest veterinary clinic with opening hours information or the clinic the users would like to go from the user's location.

 ### Mockups